shenhuiying2017/azure-docs.es-es/articles/app-service-web/cdn-websites-with-cdn.md

         <script src="http://az673227.azureedge.net/bundles/bootstrap?1.0.0.25449"></script>
         ...

-5. En Visual Studio, depure la aplicación de ASP.NET en Visual Studio escribiendo `F5`.,
+5. In Visual Studio, debug the ASP.NET application in Visual Studio by typing `F5`.,

-6. Vea el código HTML de la página.
-Aún verá cada archivo de script procesado de forma individual para que pueda tener una experiencia de depuración coherente en Visual Studio.
+6. View the HTML code for the page.
+You will still see each script file individually rendered so that you can have a consistent debug experience in Visual Studio.

         ...
         <link href="/Content/bootstrap.css" rel="stylesheet"/>
         <link href="/Content/site.css" rel="stylesheet"/>